ayeshag7/CodeNest/README.md

 ## CodeNest
-CodeNest is a note sharing web app built with React JS, Tailwind CSS, and Firebase.
+CodeNest is a note sharing web app built specifically for programmers.

 ## Tools and Technologies Used
 * React JS